-The biggest contributors to performance in terms of total shareholder return in local currency included:
+The biggest contributors to performance in terms of total shareholder return in AUD included:

 - 1. First Republic Bank The 'Trump rally' saw US bank stocks run hard, as seen by KBW bank index up ~20% since election night. - 2.
-Time Warner Inc Received takeover offer from AT&T (See Stock News). - 3.
-CME Group - Rose with expectations that higher interest rates will drive higher trading volumes.
+Time Warner Inc Received takeover offer from AT&T (see Stock News). - 3.
+Comcast Trump victory brings expectations of looser regulation and potential tax cuts.

-The biggest detractors to performance in terms of total shareholder return in local currency included:
+The biggest detractors to performance in terms of total shareholder return in AUD included:

 - 1. OHL Mexico Experienced a volatile quarter around the election of Trump, which drove a sell-off in Mexican stocks and the Mexican peso. - 2.
-S&P Global Concerns over issuance levels with higher rates and potential tax policy changes as well as investor rotation from financial services to financial institutions. - 3.
-Halma Had rallied to all-time-highs post-Brexit as a weak-GBP beneficiary and has since fallen back from those levels.
+Halma Had rallied to all-time-highs post-Brexit as a weak-GBP beneficiary and has since fallen back from those levels. - 3.
+S&P Global Concerns over issuance levels with higher rates and potential tax policy changes as well as investor rotation from financial services to financial institutions.